dortania/OpenCore-Install-Guide/creating-the-usb.md

 * Disable:
   * Fast Boot
-  * VT-d\(can be enabled if you set DisableIoMapper to YES\)
+  * VT-d\(can be enabled if you set DisableIoMapper to YES, AMD users will need to disable SVM in the BIOS\)
   * CSM
   * Thunderbolt
   * Intel SGX
   * Intel Platform Trust
   * CFG Lock\(MSR 0xE2 write protection\)
      * If this can't be turned off in the BIOS(or even found) please concider patching it out.
 See [Fixing CFG Lock](post-install/msr-lock.md) for more info.
-     * AMD CPU sers don't need to worry about.
+     * AMD CPU users don't need to worry about.
 * Enable
   * VT-x
   * Above 4G decoding